 Earn academic credit for a life-changing experience.

-Students receive 9 credit hours for the program:
+Students receive 9 credit hours for Winter Break and Summer programs:

-- 3 for BA 4940* — Pre-trip preparation (takes place during the spring semester)
+- 3 for BA 2290 — Pre-trip preparation (taken the semester before travel)

 Program Course Description